 In contrast to side-looking scatterometers, the rotating scatterometers have a set of rotating antennas that sweep the Earth surface in a circular pattern as the satellite moves.
-The antennas can either be pencil (or spot) beams, as used for SeaWinds on-board QuikSCAT and OSCAT on-board Oceansat-2, or fan beams, as being build for the scatterometer on-board CFOSAT.
+The antennas can either be pencil (or spot) beams, as used for SeaWinds on-board QuikSCAT, OSCAT on-board Oceansat-2 and RapidScat on-board the International Space Station, or fan beams, as being built for the scatterometer on-board CFOSAT.
 See Figure 2 for the ground illumination pattern of SeaWinds or OSCAT.
 Due to the conical scanning, a swath location is generally viewed by each beam when looking forward (fore) and a second time when looking aft.
 As such, up to four measurement classes (called "view" here) emerge: horizontally polarised (HH) fore, HH aft, vertically polarised (VV) fore, and VV aft, in each Wind Vector Cell (WVC).
 The 1800-km-wide swath covers 90% of the ocean surface in 24 hours and represents a substantial improvement compared to the side-looking scatterometers like ERS and ASCAT.